 The Earlham Writing Center supports active, involved learning as consultants work one-on-one with students beginning with the writers’ needs and concerns.
 We use our knowledge and expertise to enhance writers’ understanding of a variety of rhetorical issues, such as purpose, audience, organization, format, and conventions.
 We strive to help writers across all disciplines and skill levels develop a repertoire of strategies for making effective choices in any writing situation.

 Like faculty, the Writing Center is student-centered, however, we are also excited to work closely with and provide support for faculty members as they work toward inspiring the best writing from their students.
-Please contact the Director (Becky Burke) if you are interested in any of the resources below or you would like to schedule a workshop or classroom visit.
+Please contact email@example.com if you are interested in any of the resources below or you would like to schedule a workshop or classroom visit.

 - Process Presentation - Remind your students that writing is a process!
 Successful writers plan, draft, revise, polish, and then publish.
 This interactive workshop (meant to take about an hour) is a great refresher just before a paper is assigned/due.

 - Effective Peer Review - Do you have high hopes for peer review workshops, yet your students insist on meticulously pointing out each grammar infraction?
-If so, allow a handful of Writing Center consultants to come and talk to your students about the ways in which they can effectively give and receive feedback.
-Consultants will explain to students how to avoid evaluative language, give specific & constructive criticism, and identify & discuss (rather than re-write).
+If so, allow the Director to come and talk to your students about the ways in which they can effectively give and receive feedback.
+The Director will explain to students how to avoid evaluative language, give specific & constructive criticism, and identify & discuss (rather than re-write).

 Creating Effective Writing Assignments